ennru/scalajs-electron-skeleton/README.md

 ## Renderer process
-The javascript code loaded from within the rendered process (i.e. `index.html`) is implemented in `com.example.electronapp.Renderer.scala` and uses the `JSExport` annotation to be callable from javascript and its main method is explicitly called from within `index.html`.
+The javascript code loaded from within the rendered process (i.e. `index.html`) is implemented in `com.example.electronapp.Renderer.scala` and uses the `@JSExport` annotation to be callable from javascript and its main method is explicitly called from within `index.html`.

 ## Copyright
-Copyright © 2016 Enno Runne, (base on work by [Boris Chazalet](https://github.com/bchazalet/scalajs-electron-skeleton))
+Copyright © 2016 Enno Runne (based on work by [Boris Chazalet](https://github.com/bchazalet/scalajs-electron-skeleton))

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2,